-Top urban legends become famous because, they are scary, but can also elicit humor, awe or inspire fear.
+Urban legends become famous because they are scary but can also elicit humor, awe, or inspire fear.
 In most cases, you can recognize scary urban legends by their most popular feature.
-If a story sounds too good to be true, it often is, and in the case of creepy urban legends, if they are told at the watercooler, on a website or via email, this is doubly true.
+If a story sounds too good to be true, it often is.

 Some Famous Urban Legends

 In the 1940s, the Boston Traveler posted a fantastic urban legend about the pregnancy of a young woman.
-The woman swore that there was no way she could be pregnant, but it turned out that she had somehow swallowed microscopic octopus eggs.
+The woman swore there was no way she could be pregnant, but it turned out that she had somehow swallowed microscopic octopus eggs.
 The eggs gestated inside her body and began spreading tentacles throughout.
-The tale could not be proven, but it is still a prevalent story told throughout seaside towns, and it preys on fears of parasite infestation.
+The tale was never proven, but it is still a prevalent story told throughout seaside towns, and it preys on fears of parasite infestation.

 According to a story that started sometime in the early 1970s, Walt Disney's body was allegedly cryogenically frozen shortly after he passed away in 1966.
 As the story is told, the pioneering animator planned to be revived when technology allowed for it.
 The story claims the body is stored deep below the Pirates of the Caribbean ride at Disneyland in Anaheim, California.
 Disney's daughter, Diane, disputed the tale in 1972, but the legend persists because of Walt Disney's cult status.